A Guide to Asking for & Getting the Pay Rise You Deserve

 Before broaching the subject of a pay rise, always:

-Build Your Case: Look back to recent projects and periods of time where you went beyond what was expected and provided real value for your company.
+1) Build Your Case: The most important thing you can do before asking your boss for a raise is to know exactly why you are deserving of one.
+When you’ve built a strong case for yourself, it will be much easier to ask for what you want with confidence.
+Look back to recent projects and periods where you went beyond what was expected and provided real value for your company.
 Always use specific performance data when possible.

 When to Ask for a Pay Rise